x

 One such tool is Cribl Stream – a vendor-agnostic observability pipeline.
 It provides out-of-the-box integrations between more than 80 pairs of data sources and integration tools, as well as data stores.
 It also allows organizations to convert data from one format to another on the fly.
 That means the data is ready for real-time analytics when it arrives at its destination.

 Organizations can easily add new data sources such as data lakes and new destinations such as AI analytics tools using a drag-and-drop interface.
 Cribl Stream can cope with even the heaviest data loads, having been tested with volumes of more than 20Pbytes per day.
-Monitoring tools make it easy to assure the right data is reaching the right destination.
+Monitoring tools make it easy to ensure the right data is reaching the right destination.

 These features, and more, make it easier to convert the raw material of telemetry data into insights that help keep the business running.